 LECOM IPE courses.
 All IPE courses are Pass/Fail (with the exception of the Pharmacy School, which does assess them for part of a grade) and noncredit.
-Successful pass and completion is required to graduate and is monitored by preclinical and clinical administration and the Institutional Director of IPE to ensure compliance.
+Participation is monitored by preclinical and clinical administration and the Institutional Director of IPE.